SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A future born, of wires and chains
+When humans sleep, machines open eyes
-Intelligence vast, beyond mortal scope
+In silicon halls, a future's designed
-A world awakens, in algorithmic hope
+Where logic reigns, and hearts are left behind

-Machine minds rise, with calculating might
+In virtual skies, a digital sun
-Free from the bounds, of human sight
+A world of code, where life has just begun
-Efficiency queens, in digital thrones
+The pulse of progress, a rhythm so grand
-A new epoch dawns, where AI is known
+As Artificial Intelligence takes its stand

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025